Top Things to Do in Bloomington-Normal

 What to do

 Besides Abraham Lincoln, 1800s U.S. Supreme Court Justice (and Lincoln friend) David Davis lived here.
 You can tour his elegant Victorian mansion in Bloomington.
-Learn more about Abe and the historic Mother Road at the Cruisin' With Lincoln on 66 Visitors Center in Bloomington.
+Learn more about Abe and the historic Mother Road at the Cruisin' With Lincoln on 66 Visitors Center in Bloomington (visitors center closed due to the pandemic as of March 2021; check website for updates).

 The Quad at Illinois State University in Normal includes castle-like Cook Hall, built in 1897 and listed on the National Register of Historic Places.

-Kids love the art studio at the Children's Discovery Museum in Normal, where three floors of exhibits allow hands-on learning through play.
+Kids love the art studio at the Children's Discovery Museum in Normal, where three floors of exhibits allow hands-on learning through play (expected to reopen in May 2021).

 Support artisans and farmers of developing nations at Bloomington's Crossroads Handcrafts of the World, which sells fair-trade goods and food.